 - 1. Select the setting to be deleted from the text pane. - 2.
-Select the Delete Configuration Variable button, shown in Figure 5.5. - 3.
+Select the Delete Configuration Variable button, shown in Figure 8. - 3.
 Select the Apply button to save your setting to the appropriate configuration file.

-Refer to Appendix A, "Configuration Variables" on page 107 for a complete list of both common and Orbix-specific configuration variables.
+Refer to the appendix "Configuration Variables" for a complete list of both common and Orbix-specific configuration variables.